notthetup/nodeboats-material/getting-started.md

     ]
   }
   ```
-- Now, turn on and off the `D7` LED with Spark API using the HTTP POST request
+- Now, turn on and off the `D7` LED with Spark Cloud API using the HTTP POST request to the `digitalwrite` endpoint

 	1. Turn on the LED with params `D7,HIGH`